ras52/bootstrap/stage-3/README.txt

   \n \t \" \\

-The use of symbols as address immediates (e.g. ADDL foo, %eax) is deprecated.
-In the stage-2 assembler, this stored the address of foo in
+The use of symbols as address immediates with a $ prefix (e.g. ADDL foo,
-%eax.
-The versions of the MOV instruction that transfer a symbol value to or from the accumulator are now added, so that MOVL foo, %eax copies the symbol value (as is standard practice for that notation) and not the symbol address (as in stage 2).
-The following instructions are also
+%eax) is deprecated.
+In the stage-2 assembler, this stores the address of foo in %eax.
+To get this behaviour in the stage-3 assembler, add the
-added:
+$ prefix.
+We also now support the versions of the MOV instruction that transfer a symbol value (rather than the address) to or from the accumulator.
+Thus MOVL foo, %eax copies the symbol value (as is standard practice for that notation) and not the symbol address (as in stage 2).
+The following instructions are also added:

   HLT, LEAVE, MOVSX, MOVZX, SETcc